 A pristine west coast Malta beach with buttermilk-yellow sand, Ġnejna Bay is the antidote to some of the Mediterranean’s flashier tourist resorts, and a popular beach for watersports.
 Rent paddle boats, kayaks, water skis, and stand-up paddle boards.

-Pull on a snorkel and mask and head below the water to explore the remains of Dornier Wal XI, a World War II plane wreck.
+Malta is also known for wreck diving, so pull on a snorkel and mask, and explore the remains of Dornier Wal XI, a World War II plane wreck.
 The wreck lies at a depth of roughly 16 ft, making it an easy dive for beginners and even with just a mask and snorkel, you can see its shadowy form on the seabed.

 Explore the coastal area around Ġnejna Bay by renting a self-drive boat.
 On land, hike to the former military fort Lippija Tower, designed by the same master architect, Vincenzo Maculani, as the nearby Għajn Tuffieħa Tower, which overlooks Ġnejna Bay.